 |Tulane Karate Club|

 To keep the dues to a minimum, our chief instructor (Kyriakos Papadopoulos) and instructors have never been paid for their teaching.
 As Tulane faculty, alumni, and students, they see their teaching as a gratifying service to Tulane students and to karate.
-The instructors (Devin, Dimitri) are students of the advanced class and have their dues waived.
+The instructors (Dimitri, Devin, Sharon) are students of the advanced class and have their dues waived.
 All instructors feel fortunate to teach the dedicated students of the club, and believe that the experience has improved and continues to benefit their own karate.

-For all full-time students the membership fee is $25 per semester.
+For university students, the membership fee is $25 per semester.
 Non-students fee is $75 per semester.
-Those who have no membership to Reily Center also need to buy a $56-per-semester Reily pass that allows them entrance at the times of karate training.
+Those who have no membership to Reily Center also need to buy a daily Reily pass that allows them entrance at the times of karate training.
 Beginners will need to purchase a karate uniform (unless they already have one), which is procured through the club at a discounted price of $25.
 This is the traditional all-white two-piece Japanese Karate uniform called gi (pronounced gee; plural is written gis and is pronounced geese).

 Other Miscellaneous Fees